 Value of agricultural production

 The Mackay region has a diverse agricultural sector.
-The most important commodities in the Mackay region based on the gross value of agricultural production were cattle and calves ($485 million), followed by sugarcane ($354 million) and sorghum ($64 million).
-These commodities together contributed 81 per cent of the total value of agricultural production in the region.
-In 2014–15 the Mackay region accounted for 53 per cent of the state's capsicum production.
+The most important commodities in the Mackay region based on the gross value of agricultural production were cattle and calves ($656 million), followed by sugarcane ($241 million) and tomatoes ($61 million).
+These commodities together contributed 86 per cent of the total value of agricultural production in the region.
+In 2015–16 the Mackay region accounted for 53 per cent ($30 million) of the state's capsicum production.

 Number and type of farms

 ABS data indicate that in 2014–15 there were 2,075 farms in the Mackay region with an estimated value of agricultural operations of $5,000 or more.
 The region contains 9 per cent of all farm businesses in Queensland.

 Number of farms, by industry classification, Mackay region, 2014–15